-Are you feeling exhausted and fatigue in recovery, you’re far from alone.
+Are you feeling exhausted and fatigued in recovery?
+You’re far from alone.

-You will have most likely started with adrenal fatigue whilst around the narcissist and the symptoms can be masked with others, Making it even harder to see what’s truly happening to you.
+You will have most likely started with adrenal fatigue while around the narcissist, and the symptoms can be masked with others, Making it even harder to see what’s truly happening to you.
 Possibly getting told by professionals you are stressed and need to take time out, the narcissist telling you that you are crazy, losing your mind.
-Adrenal fatigue is a condition with lots of different causes, some people can rest and get better yet if you have been in an abusive relationship, you will not get better with just rest alone, so if you’re still in the relationship you need to get out safely, as adrenal fatigue most often is caused by your state of mind.
+Adrenal fatigue is a condition with lots of different causes.
+Some people can rest and get better, yet if you have been in an abusive relationship, you will not get better with just resting alone, so if you’re still in the relationship, you need to get out safely, as adrenal fatigue most often is caused by your state of mind.

-There can also be added financial stress, from all the financial abuse, stress from smear campaigns if you’ve broken free and physical stress, as a narcissistic relationship puts you under great strain in all areas of your life, slowly your body may stop fighting, try to get you to rest so it doesn’t shut down, it’s your minds way of protecting you, from outside influences, you just don’t know it at the time.
+There can also be added financial stress, from all the financial abuse, stress from smear campaigns if you’ve broken free and physical stress, as a narcissistic relationship puts you under considerable strain in all areas of your life, slowly your body may stop fighting, trying to get you to rest, so it doesn’t shut down, it’s your minds way of protecting you, from outside influences, you just don’t know it at the time.

 Being in a narcissistic relationship is one of the top causes of adrenal fatigue.

-Symptoms don’t go the second you walk free, or adrenaline might kick in and your up and running, then adrenal fatigue comes back out of no where because you’ve been doing too much, so just take recovery at a pace you are comfortable with, you have to allow yourself the space, time and abilities to heal, as your body and mind is a powerful thing, it has the coping mechanisms to help you heal, in itself.
+Symptoms don’t go the second you walk free, or adrenaline might kick in, and you’re up and running, then adrenal fatigue comes back out of nowhere because you’ve been doing too much, so just take recovery at a pace you are comfortable with.
+You have to allow yourself the space, time and abilities to heal, as your body and mind are powerful things.
+It has the coping mechanisms to help you heal in itself.

-Study’s have been done, that finding the positives in situations, focusing on the positive, helps you to heal, keep going you can find the positives and you will, then you need to make a conscious effort to keep telling yourself these, if you can not switch your thoughts, the write down 5 things you are grateful for, no matter how hard you have to search find them, as you progress through recovery, if you take a step back and start finding negatives, stop and write down 10 things you’re grateful for, as you move through recovery, you will be able to find more.
+The studies have been done that finding the positives in situations, focusing on the positive, helps you to heal, keep going, you can find the positives.
+You will.
+Then you need to make a conscious effort to keep telling yourself these, if you can not switch your thoughts, then write down five things you are grateful for, no matter how hard you have to search find them, as you progress through recovery, if you take a step back and start finding negatives, stop and write down ten things you’re grateful for, as you move through recovery, you will be able to find more.

-Drink plenty of water to decrease the symptoms, try to eat good food, don’t totally switch diets, everything in moderation, when you do it step by step it’s a lot easier to stick with it and create new routines.
+Drink plenty of water to decrease the symptoms, try to eat good food, don’t totally switch diets all at once, your body needs time to adjust, everything in moderation, when you do it step by step, it’s a lot easier to stick with it and create new routines.
 So just taking one unhealthy thing out of your diet and adding one healthy thing in, every day doing another or every other day, every week, whatever suits you best.

-Time out for self-care, self-love and self-reflection, try new things and find what you’re passionate about, exercise, meditation, yoga, music, I know I speak a lot about these in my post, they are key things to help with recovery.
+Time out for self-care, self-love and self-reflection, try new things and find what you’re passionate about, exercise, meditation, yoga, music.
+I know I speak a lot about these in my post.
+They are vital things to help with recovery.

 Control what you can control in your life, leave what you can not, ask yourself what you can do to make today better, then find a way to do it.

-You will go through anger, hurt and resentment, but you need to process them let them out and then move past them.
+You might go through anger, hurt and resentment, but you need to process them, let them out and then move past them.

-Even after you’ve recovered, you might have some days, where you find your self feeling drained.
-Sometimes your adrenaline can kick in, pushing yourself into recovery, then suddenly you crash and burn, don’t worry you’ve not lost all you’ve learnt and gained, you just need to take a step back to reflect, relax and recharge then, you will be ready to go again.
+Even after you’ve recovered, you might have some days where you find yourself feeling drained.
+Sometimes your adrenaline can kick in, pushing yourself into recovery, then suddenly you crash and burn, don’t worry, you’ve not lost all you’ve learned and gained.
+You just need to take a step back to reflect, relax and recharge.
+Then, you will be ready to go again.

 Just like our phones, if you charge overnight and wake up to 100%.
-Then slowly as the day passes by, it slowly loses its charge, unless you plug it back in.
-Just as phone batteries turn red to warn they need a charge, so do your body’s, and minds, you just need to listen carefully to them.
+Then slowly, as the day passes by, it slowly loses its charge, unless you plug it back in.
+Just as phone batteries turn red to warn they need a charge, so does your body and mind.
+You just need to listen carefully to them.

-The hardest part of the exercise is the build-up to doing it, it’ll all about finding what you enjoy, be it long walks, running, going to the gym, playing a sport, tennis, football, hockey, it’s about finding one you enjoy.
-At any stage in your journey, exercise is an excellent coping method, even if that means popping some music on and having a dance around, if your someone that hates doing household chores, and haven’t done so before, try it with your favourite music and dance as you go.
+The hardest part of the exercise is the build-up to doing it.
+It’ll all about finding what you enjoy, be it long walks, running, going to the gym, playing a sport, tennis, football, hockey, it’s about finding one you enjoy.
+At any stage in your journey, exercise is an excellent coping method, even if that means popping some music on and having a dance around.
+If you are someone that hates doing household chores and haven’t done so before, try it with your favourite music and dance as you go.

-Find your sense of humour and laughter in any given situation, do the things you love to do for you wherever you are.
+Find your sense of humour and laughter in any given situation, do the things you love to do for yourself wherever you are.

-Reality is, we have freedom, if it’s not harming another, what’s wrong with someone laughing and skipping around the supermarket, it’s a great feel-good power play for yourselves and so simple, so whatever your thing is, don’t worry so long as it’s harming no one, and you’re happy that’s all that matters.
+The reality is we have freedom.
+If it’s not harming another, what’s wrong with someone laughing and skipping around the supermarket?
+It’s a great feel-good power play for yourselves and so simple, so whatever your thing is, don’t worry so long as it’s harming no one.
+You’re happy.
+That’s all that matters.

 Take time out to rest, relax and recover, even if it’s just catching five minutes here or there.

 Connecting with others.
 In-person is the best method.
 Yet even if your only way to do that is via social media.
-Connecting with others can recharge your inner battery.
+Connecting with others who are genuine can recharge your internal battery.